Anh-KNguyen/URL_shortener/README.md

 # Mini Links
-Link shortening web application.
-Rest-ful APIs written in Golang.
+A web application that shortens URL links. 🙉 RESTful APIs written in Golang.

+Containerized app using Docker and deployed onto the cloud.